CodeBlue-NZ/cb-breakglass-account/readme.md

 To use this configuration, you need to have Terraform installed.
 You can then initialize Terraform in the directory containing this configuration using `terraform init`.
 After initialization, you can create the resources using `terraform apply`.

-Please replace the placeholders(Resource group name, log analytics workspace name etc) in the configuration with your actual values before running the commands.
+Please replace the placeholders(Resource group name, log analytics workspace name etc) in the configuration(create-sentinel-la-workspace.tf) with your actual values before running the commands.

 ## Requirements